tobiasbriones/blog/mathswe/ops/mvp/system/release/system-and-msw-ops-v0-1-0---mathswe-ops-mvp-2024-08-30/index.md

 # System and MSW Ops v0.1.0 | MathSwe Ops MVP (2024/08/30)

-MathSwe Ops is a wide form of SWAM (Special Software and Models) that integrates extrinsic operations undertaking its MVP to automate OS operations for fast system cold-start.
+MathSwe Ops is a wide form of SWAM (Special Software and Models) undertaking its new MVP that automates extrinsic OS image operations for fast system cold-start.
 This initial release brings a new CLI app to operate Ubuntu software and the new MSW Ops landing page featuring these new concepts and products.

 ## CLI App for OS Automation and the MSW Ops Web Home